It has been a while since Google began rolling out its mobile-first index.

 With the arrival of Google’s mobile-first index, implementing your cross-platform, cross-device, cross-compatible website has now reached massive priority.

-This means that the longer you delay, the more that not having not just a mobile implementation, but not having the right mobile implementation is going to cost you in many ways.
+This means that the longer you delay, the more that not having just a mobile implementation, but not having the right mobile implementation is going to cost you in many ways.

 Not just rankings.